Operational Quantum Reference Frame Transformations: Relational Quantum Kinematics

 \end{proposition}

 \begin{proof} Use Prop. \ref{prop:iml}, \ref{prop:statespace} and \ref{generalst} with $\Lambda = \Y^\R_\omega$. \end{proof}

 The $\omega$-conditioned relative observables are understood as follows.
-If we view the reference $\R$ as initially external to the system, meaning that it is not explicitly realised in the theoretical description but nevertheless plays some role in the description of the phenomena/observable probability distributions, the relativization map $\Y^\R$ describes how some $A_\S \in B(\his)$ is realized as an invariant $\Y^\R(A_\S) \in B(\hirs)^G$ (naturally extending to POVMs) with respect to the frame $\R$.
+If we view the reference $\R$ as initially external to the system, meaning that it is not explicitly realised in the theoretical description but nevertheless plays some role in the observed phenomena/probability distributions, the relativization map $\Y^\R$ describes how some $A_\S \in B(\his)$ is realized as an invariant $\Y^\R(A_\S) \in B(\hisr)^G$ (naturally extending to POVMs) with respect to the frame $\R$.
 The restriction map then provides a description of $\S$ contingent on the given state preparation of $\R$, after which $\R$ can be viewed as external, arriving at the corresponding subset of observables of $\S$.
 We note (and discuss further later) that not all of $B(\his)$ is typically in the image of the $\omega$-conditioned relativization, and therefore the definition is not vacuous.
-Eq. \eqref{eq:adrr} captures again a duality between states and observables, now in the conditioned relativized setting.
+Eq. \eqref{eq:adrr} captures again a duality between states and observables, now in the conditioned relative setting.

 Before we describe the properties of product relative states, we summarize graphically the maps and spaces thus far encountered as a dual pair of commutative diagrams.
 The "$i$" maps denote the inclusions of (ultraweakly closed) operator spaces, while "$\pi$" maps denote the corresponding quotient projections between the relevant predual spaces.
+We typically use `hooked' arrows for injective maps, and double-headed arrows for surjective maps.

 The predual of the above diagram, restricted to state spaces for the convenient representation of $\S(\his)_\R^\omega \subseteq \S(\his)$, reads